ppgcourseUB/ppgcourse2023/BayesianInference_RevBayes/Lab_2/Intro_Phylogenetics.md

 ### Creating a vector of movement proposals for `MCMC`
 REMEMBER that in Bayesian Inference, a simulation approach called *Markov Chain Monte Carlo* is used to approximate the posterior probability of the phylogenetic model, as we cannot estimate this quantity analytically.
 For this, a composite *continuous-time Markov Chain* process (`CTMC`) with as many variables as parameters in the model is constructed, which has as its stationary distribution the posterior probability we wish to estimate.
 Using *Monte Carlo* simulations coupled with the *Metropolis-Hastings* algorithm, we update starting random values for each parameter in such a way that we approximate the stationary distribution by maximizing the likelihood in each step of the `CTMC` (climbing the "mountain") but occasionally allowing for a decrease in the (ln) Lk value.

 To perform this *updating*, we need movement proposals for each parameter, whose type depend on the parameter itself, e.g., *sliding window* for uniform parameters, *scale values* for rate parameters.
-Each movement proposal is accompanied by a *weight*, a constant variable assigned a fixed value, which determines how often the parameter is updated during the MCMC analysis, the higher the weight , the more frequent the movement.
+Each movement proposal is accompanied by a *weight*, a constant variable with an assigned fixed value, which determines how often the parameter is updated during the MCMC analysis: the higher the weight, the more frequent the movement.

 First, we create an empty vector, called `move_index`, which we will populate with the different *movement proposals* we need for each parameter in the model.
 The alternative option is to define a *move* after we define a parameter, but using this vector allows us to keep track of how many moves we have to create.